-Capped GEARS (each, a "Security" and collectively, the "Securities") are unconditional, unsecured and unsubordinated debt securities issued by Royal Bank of Canada with returns linked to an equally weighted basket (the "Underlying," or the "Basket") of two ETFs, consisting of the Energy Select Sector SPDR Fund and the Financial Select Sector SPDR Fund (each with a 50% weighting) (the "Basket Components" and, each, a "Basket Component").
-If the Underlying Return (as defined below) is positive, we will repay the principal amount at maturity plus pay a return equal to 3.0 (the "Upside Gearing") times the Underlying Return, up to the Maximum Gain.
-If the Final Underlying Level is less than the Initial Underlying Level, we will pay less than the full principal amount at maturity if anything, resulting in a loss on your initial investment that is proportionate to the negative performance of the Underlying over the term of the Securities, and you may lose up to 100% of your initial investment.
+Capped Buffer GEARS (each, a "Security" and collectively, the "Securities") are unconditional, unsecured and unsubordinated debt securities issued by Royal Bank of Canada with returns linked to an equally weighted basket (the "Underlying," or the "Basket") of two ETFs, consisting of the Energy Select Sector SPDR" Fund and the Financial Select Sector SPDR" Fund (each with a 50% weighting) (the "Basket Components" and, each, a "Basket Component").
+If the Underlying Return (as defined below) is positive, we will repay the principal amount at maturity plus pay a return equal to 2.0 (the "Upside Gearing") times the Underlying Return, up to the Maximum Gain.
+If the Underlying Return is zero or negative, but the Final Underlying Level is greater than or equal to the Downside Threshold, we will pay you the principal amount at maturity.
+However, if the Final Underlying Level is less than the Downside Threshold, we will pay less than the full principal amount at maturity, and you will lose 1% of the principal amount of your Securities for every 1% decline in the level of the Basket in excess of the Buffer, up to a loss of up to 90% of your investment.
 The Securities do not pay dividends or interest.
-You may lose some or all of the principal amount.
-Any payment on the Securities and you could lose your entire investment.
-The Securities will not be listed on any securities each any amounts owed to you under the Securities and you could lose your entire investment.
-The Securities will not be listed on any securities each ange.
+You may lose up to 90% of your principal amount if the Final Underlying Level is less than the Downside Threshold.
+The downside exposure to the Basket is buffered only at maturity.
+Any payment on the Securities, including any repayment of principal, is subject to our creditworthiness.
+If we default on our payment obligations, you may not receive any amounts owed to you under the Securities and you could lose your entire investment.
+The Securities will not be listed on any securities exchange.
 The Securities are not subject to conversion into our common shares under subsection 39.2(2.3) of the Canada Deposit Insurance Corporation Act.